SiegeEngineers/aoc-mgz-db/README.md

 ## Features

-- Add by file, match, series, or csv
+- Add by file, match, series, or csv (in parallel)
 - Tag matches
 - Supplement with Voobly player data
 - Detect duplicates
 - Detect player perspectives of the same match
 - Detect incomplete matches
 - CLI and API
+- Compresses stored files (~5% of original size)

 # Setup